umpire274/rTimelogger/README.md

   ```bash
   rtimelogger list
   ```
-  now shows the current month by default (instead of listing the whole history), unless:
+    - now shows the current month by default (instead of listing the whole history), unless:
         - --period is provided
         - --events is used
         - --now is used

+**🗓 Full Archive Listing**

+- Added support for `list --period all`, allowing users to display all sessions or all events without applying date filters.

 This greatly improves usability for day-to-day workflows.